 - You are more likely to fall and hurt yourself when skateboarding.

-- Scooters have two wheels for stability, meaning you are less likely to fall.
+- Scooters have a handlebar for stability, meaning you are less likely to fall.

-- You can add power assists to scooters to make them even easier to ride.
+- Power assists are common on scooters, making them even easier to ride.

 - Scooters can be heavier than skateboards, making them more difficult to carry around.

 So, which is better?
 Skateboard or scooter?
 It really depends on your personal preferences.
 If you are looking for an easy and convenient way to get around, a scooter may be the better choice.
-However, if you want more control over your riding experience and don't mind a little extra effort, a skateboard may be the better option.
+However, if you want to look cool and don't mind a little extra effort, a skateboard may be the better option.
 Whichever you choose, make sure to have fun and stay safe.

 [There are the best skateboards under $50].